 3. La Mariscal – Where to Stay in Quito for Nightlife

-La Mariscal is the ‘hood for backpackers!
+La Mariscal is the ‘hood for budget backpackers!
 This area has the highest concentration of hostels as well as vibrant nightlife.
 All of the action is centered around Plaza Foch.

 It’s a nice, chilled-out square to enjoy a cup of coffee or lunch during the day, but at night it becomes a wild party scene with locals and foreigners alike.